jessemonroy650/top-phonegap-mistakes/plugins-core-setup.md

 **Where to get the names and version**

 Usually all the latest plugins, as released by Cordova, are usable.
-You can always find the latest plugins list on the Cordova Blog and look for [Plugins Release](https://cordova.apache.org/blog/).
+You can always find the latest plugins list on the [Cordova Blog](https://cordova.apache.org/blog/) and look for *Plugins Release*.

 **To version or not to version.**